8 Best Travel Beauty Products to Pack This Summer

-For the warm-weather haters of the world, summer’s final months have been a long-time coming—for the weekend-getaway frequenters, though, writing that final out-of-office email is going to be a teary-eyed struggle.
+For the warm-weather haters of the world, summer’s final months have been a long time coming.
+For the weekend-getaway fans, though, writing that final out-of-office email is going to be a teary-eyed struggle.
 Whatever side of the spectrum you’re on, we say it’s time to bid farewell to summer with one last venture.
-And lest we send you off on your way totally unprepared, we rounded up the absolute best travel-beauty products on the market right now for an epic, end-of-summer packing list.
+And lest we send you off on your way totally unprepared, we rounded up the absolute best travel-sized beauty products on the market right now for an epic, end-of-summer packing list.

 MORE: The 7 Best Contour and Highlighting Sticks to Buy Right Now

-And sure, you’ve probably already loaded up on sunscreens and moisturizers over the last month or so, but we found eight products that are not only small enough to fit in your overnighter, but so cost-friendly, you won’t have to doublethink it.
-Including travel-size versions of cult-favorites like a Sachajuan shampoo and conditioner, and a tiny, roll-on perfume from Leila Lou, we have a feeling you’ll dig our packing list so damn much, each product will make its way into your holiday suitcase.
+Sure, you’ve probably already loaded up on sunscreens and moisturizers over the last month or so, but we found eight products that are not only small enough to fit in your overnighter, but so cost-friendly, you won’t have to double-think it.
+Including travel versions of cult-favorites like a Sachajuan shampoo and conditioner, and a tiny, roll-on perfume from Leila Lou, we have a feeling you’ll dig our packing list so damn much, each product will make its way into your holiday suitcase.
 Shop all eight, below.